jimniels/blog/src/client/posts/2021-04-12-svg-stroke-positioning-ios-masks-browser.md

 <img src="https://cdn.jim-nielsen.com/blog/2021/ios-icons-respositioned-and-resized.png" width="1453" height="985" alt="Screenshot of Sketch showing a vector stroke aligned on a half pixel edge." />

 This works and is a neat trick.
 But it becomes problematic in my case as the SVG scales in size.
 When it goes from 128px to 512px in size, the half pixel positioning of the x/y edges fudges slightly.
 Not a ton, but just enough to become noticeable.
-Once I changed the SVG to be scalable to its containing box, notice how its position relative to its edges become flexible and no longer bleed to the edge:
+Once I changed the SVG to be scalable to its containing box, notice how its position relative to its edges become flexible and no longer bleed to the edges:

 <img src="https://cdn.jim-nielsen.com/blog/2021/ios-icons-resized-position.png" width="947" height="981" alt="Screenshot of two different iOS borders, where the larger iOS border doesn’t bleed to the edge of the frame." />